UMWEDU/umw-careercenter-sync/_pages/peace-corps-prep-program.md

 <h2><strong>Competencies
 </strong></h2>
 Leveraging concrete knowledge and skills is central to on the ground international development work.
 Through this PC Prep program, you will begin to build a professional specialty, which should serve your career well whether or not you become a Peace Corps Volunteer.

+Participants will complete the requirements of each competency listed below by their graduation date <em>(Training and Experience, Intercultural Competence, Professional and Leadership Development, and Foreign Language Skills).</em>
 <h4 style="text-align: left"><span style="color: #003366"><strong>Training and Experience</strong></span></h4>
 Complete at least 3 courses that align with a specific work sector (they can but do not need to come from your academic major or minor).
 You also must accumulate a minimum of 50 hours of volunteer or work experience in that same sector.